Small Claims Court Case Types

 Who is the judge in a Small Claims Court case?

-The justice of the peace for Fisher County presides over small claims court actions for Fisher County.
-Fisher County Small Claims Court cases are heard in 2 courthouses in Fisher County.
+Small claims cases in Fisher County are heard in front of the justice of the peace for Fisher County.
+Small Claims Court cases for Fisher are heard in 1 LOCATIONS throughout Fisher County.

 Do I need to hire an Attorney?